Gutsy Baker

 Paleo Strawberry Heart Pop Tarts (Vegan Friendly, Gluten Free)

 You would honestly never know.
-I used almond flour/tapioca starch for the flour base, non dairy butter, touch of sea salt and coconut sugar for the dough.
+I used almond flour/tapioca starch for the flour base, dairy free butter, touch of sea salt and coconut sugar for the dough.
 And boiled down fresh strawberries with a touch of maple syrup for the filling.
 These taste true to a real strawberry Pop Tart!
 I’ve had those who have been gluten free for years make these and couldn’t believe how much they tasted like ‘childhood’, and how they’ve missed Pop Tarts!

 Are these Strawberry Heart Pop Tarts easy to make?